spacemeshos/product/smapp_wallets_flows.md

 ## New App Session (more than one wallet)

+> User goal: access one of his previously created wallets and optionally start local node and smeshing.

 This flow happens when more than 1 wallet was used in the App in a previous session.

 1. App displays the `open wallet` screen.
 It lists all available wallets.